Nikola Jokic NBA Playoffs Player Props: Nuggets vs. Heat

 - Jokic has taken 14.8 shots per game this season and made 9.4 per game, which account for 14.4% and 18.1%, respectively, of his team's total.

-- The Heat give up 109.8 points per game, second-ranked in the NBA.

-- The Heat are the sixth-ranked team in the NBA, conceding 41.9 rebounds per contest.
+- The Heat are the sixth-ranked squad in the NBA, giving up 41.9 rebounds per game.

-- Allowing 25.6 assists per game, the Heat are the 14th-ranked squad in the NBA.
+- The Heat are the 14th-ranked team in the NBA, conceding 25.6 assists per game.

 Nikola Jokic vs. the Heat